 The safety of the whole school community is essential for us.
 Our caretaker ensures that the site is checked each morning before the children enter school and will ensure that any problems are rectified without delay.
 Our Governors do a whole school health and safety check each term to ensure that the site is safe for all the children and staff.

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Our Designated Safeguarding Lead is Mrs Katherine Money and the Deputy for the school is Mrs Gina Hylton.
-The Deputies for Nursery and After school Club are Mrs Amanda Johnson and Mrs Linda Brown.
+The Deputies for Nursery and After school Club are Mrs Amanda Johnson and Mrs Ann Bellchambers.
 All other staff have had safeguarding training to ensure that we are up to date with procedures to ensure the safety of all the children.

 All staff have an enhanced DBS check to ensure that they are suitable to work with children